themetalfleece/eldritchain/apps/web/README.md

 - Ensure you have enough Sepolia ETH for gas
 - Check you're not on cooldown
 - Verify contract is deployed and accessible
+- If using custom RPC, ensure the endpoint is working and accessible

+**RPC connection issues:**

+- Check if `NEXT_PUBLIC_RPC_URL` is accessible from your browser
+- Verify the RPC endpoint supports the required methods
+- For local Hardhat, ensure `npx hardhat node` is running
+- Try switching back to default RPC by removing `NEXT_PUBLIC_RPC_URL`

 **"Invalid contract address" or "Missing env variable" error:**